BenWashburn1457/seatrac_driver/README.md

 It is a fork of the seatrac_driver written by Pierre Narvor https://gitlab.ensta-bretagne.fr/narvorpi/seatrac_driver

-If this is your first time using this driver, I'd recommend starting with the example code found in `seatrac_driver/examples`.
+If this is your first time using this driver, Start with the example code found in `seatrac_driver/examples`.
 Instructions for using the examples is under the Examples heading in the README.